woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.3 - 18/11/2011 =
+* Schema.org markup for products and reviews
+* Option to apply coupons before tax
+* Rewritten cart calculations to support coupons before tax and after tax (optional)
+* 2 lines of discounts on total tables - 1 for product discounts, 1 for after tax discounts (e.g. store credit)

 = 1.2.4 - 18/11/2011 =
 * More sale price logic fixes for variations.
 Now correctly compares variation's prices.
 * Clear cache on upgrade/install